mikjo/bigitr/README.md

 modify.
 You may, of course, add appropriate copyright statements.

-Contributions which include modifications to the source code are expected to include appropriate tests for the changes.
+Contributions which include modifications to the source code are requested to include appropriate tests for the changes.
+New or modified tests should cover all of the changed and affected code, maintaining 100% code coverage overall.

 License